Why Positive Well-Being is Good for Your Health

 Prolonged stress, causing high levels of cortisol can speed up the progression of certain diseases.
 Therefore, positive thinking is a key part of effective stress management.

-Research shows that those with a largely positive mood are better able to cope with chronic pain, and net greater results from pain management solutions.
+Research shows that those with a largely positive mood are better able to cope with chronic pain.
 This makes sense when you consider that pain is something we experience on both an emotional and physical level.
 It’s a distinctly sensory event that causes emotional responses of fear and anxiety.

 When pain strikes, having a positive disposition has been shown to improve resilience, increase tolerance to pain and help one live a high-quality life despite chronic pain.